top of page

 EQUIPMENT

-1. BITS: Ordinary snaffle bit as per Dressage NZ definition only, no poll action.
-No bit guards, shadow rolls, ear plugs muffs or bonnets, martingales (breast plates are allowed) or tie downs.
+11. BITS: Ordinary snaffle bit as per Dressage NZ definition only, no poll action.
+No bit guards, shadow rolls, ear plugs muffs or bonnets, martingales (breast plates are allowed) or tie downs, grass reins or balance reins.

-3. CAVESSON NOSEBANDS: Only cavesson nosebands are permitted no strapping below the bit.
+13. CAVESSON NOSEBANDS: Only cavesson nosebands are permitted, no strapping below the bit.

 Bits 1.PNG